SHUBHECHHAmondal/MCQ/README.md

 ## FEATURES

-1.Upload PDF or text files for processing.
+1. Upload PDF or text files for processing.
-2.Automatically generate MCQs from text using spaCy for natural language processing.
+2. Automatically generate MCQs from text using spaCy for natural language processing.
-3.Customize the number of MCQs generated.
+3. Customize the number of MCQs generated.
-4.User-friendly interface built with Flask and Bootstrap.
+4. User-friendly interface built with Flask and Bootstrap.
-5.Generates answer choices with distractors.
+5. Generates answer choices with distractors.

 ## TECHNOLOGIES USED